-Students will be judged solely on the role performed in their high school musical theatre production.
-Approximately five adjudicators will attend the production and evaluate the performances and the overall production.
+Students will be judged solely on the audition video submitted, regardless of whether their school also submits a submission of a full performance.
+Four to five adjudicators will evaluate the performances and the overall production.*

 Adjudicators will look for the following qualities:

-Audibility - Could the performer be heard and understood?
+Diction - Could the performer be clearly understood?

 Song Delivery - The ability to express the character through song with technical mastery.

-Physicality - Character emotions, experience, and behavior expressed through movement.
-Movement choices consistent with the character.
+Physicality - Character emotions, experience, and behavior expressed through body language.

 Spark - Exceptional stage presence.
-The ability to take the stage and hold the audience's attention.
+The ability to hold the adjudicators' attention.
 Star quality.

 RENTALS/ADULT ARTISTS/STUDENT DESIGNERS

-Additionally, please notify the Kelli O’Hara Awards if you will be casting any adults or using adults in the orchestra.
+Additionally, please notify the Kelli O’Hara Awards if you will be casting any adults, using adults in the orchestra, or have adult designers for lighting, audio, scenic , costumes, or props.
 That will be considered as well.

 All applications and video submission from both schools and students must be submitted during this window.
 We encourage everyone to submit sooner rather than later as we may close the window once a certain number of submissions are received.*